 |Plant and distribution center efforts||In the course of delivering our products from plants, our ratio of directly delivering to wholesalers without passing through a distribution center exceeds 90% overall.
 We prevent product deterioration from extended storage in warehouses by knowing the required shipment volume ahead of time and shipping immediately after production.
 When we use a distribution center, we select a transit distribution center that immediately sorts and delivers products upon arrival to avoid a reduction in quality from holding inventory on site.

-At plants and distribution centers, we thoroughly ensure the “first-in-first-out” process for shipping products starting from those with the earliest manufacturing date (shipment date) and ship products after confirming product quality, storage status within warehouses and shipment deadlines etc. During unloading, in addition to type and quantity, we also confirm that there has been no leakage or damage of containers or contact from external sources.
+At plants and distribution centers, we thoroughly ensure the “first-in-first-out” process for shipping products starting from those with the earliest manufacturing date and ship products after confirming product quality, storage status within warehouses and shipment deadlines, etc. During unloading, in addition to type and quantity, we also confirm that there has been no leakage or damage of containers or contact with external sources.

 |Transportation methods for “Just made quality”||To prevent quality degradation by sunlight and vibration during loading, unloading and transport, Asahi Breweries, Ltd., is promoting the introduction of wing open trucks, which speed up packing work, and air suspension vehicles, which alleviate impact on loaded products.
 Approximately 90% of vehicles are already fitted with these specifications.|